 Volunteers will need to use the field print code: The cost of fingerprinting is \$80 and must be paid online by debit or credit card at the time of registration.

-No children under the age of 18 are permitted to accompany a volunteer anytime in the school or during field trips.
+\\No children under the age of 18 are permitted to accompany a volunteer anytime in the school or during field trips.

-2. I. Appointment of a Special Magistrate
+2. I. Volunteer School Chaplains